 For the last week, I’ve been working to correct some stomach issues.
 Back in 2016, I was healing up from acute acid reflux which I had suffered from for many years.
 It runs in the family, but thankfully I eliminated mine with a sharp reduction in heavily-processed foods.

-And so, in this last week I have realized that ignoring the cure for my ailments just because it is hard isn’t a good reason to be…an omnivore.
-Along with that, I decided to start cooking more interesting ethnic foods so I can get more whole-foods in some interesting ways.
+And so, in this last week I decided to start cooking more interesting ethnic foods so I can get more whole-food plant-based meals in some interesting ways.
 This morning, I made a rice and vegetable dish inspired by Rachel Ama’s “What would they eat in Wakanda?” video 🙂

 Here’s my version: